dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 color => red, getColor => null
 ```

 If class extends other class and implement interface with same final static variable we got compile error.
-The same true if class implement 2 interfaces with same variable.
+The same true if class implement 2 interfaces with same variable (yet both version would compile unless you explicitly make a call to this variable)
 ```java
 public class App{
     public static void main(String[] args) {